mediaelement/mediaelement/README.md

 ### I18n

-I18n functionality has been removed from mediaelement.js (*due to the requirement for a custom build*), but remains available in mediaelement.i18n.js.
+I18n functionality has been removed from mediaelement.js due to the requirement for a custom build of mediaelement.base.js, but i18n sources will be used if a language is included.

 To enable translations, uncomment the desired languages in `/grunt/concat.js` and rebuild the script.